Warsztaty

 Chapter 4: Abstraction design

-Item 32: Consider factory functions instead of secondary constructors
+Item 32: Consider factory functions instead of constructors

 Item 33: Consider a primary constructor with named optional arguments